nrfconnect/sdk-nrf/doc/nrf/config_and_build/config_and_build_system.rst

 For example, nRF Desktop features a ``wwcb`` build type, while Matter weather station features the ``factory_data`` build type.
 See the application's Configuration section for information if it includes any build types.

+The following software components can be made dependent on the build type:

+* The Partition Manager's :ref:`static configuration <ug_pm_static>`.
+  When the build type has been inferred, the file :file:`pm_static_<buildtype>.yml` will have precedence over :file:`pm_static.yml`.
+* The :ref:`child image Kconfig configuration <ug_multi_image_permanent_changes>`.
+  Certain child image configuration files located in the :file:`child_image/` directory can be defined per build type.

+The devicetree configuration is not affected by the build type.

-For more information about how to invoke and create build types, see :ref:`modifying_build_types`.
+For more information about how to invoke build types, see :ref:`cmake_options`.

 .. _app_build_additions_multi_image: